 Click on map for larger view.

-Allina Health Emergency Medical Services (AHEMS) will operate the Glencoe Regional Health Services (GRHS) ambulance service under a contract that begins July 1, 2014.
+Allina Health Emergency Medical Services now operates the Glencoe Regional Health Services ambulance service.

 The Twin Cities is one of the best places to have a heart attack and cardiac arrest, says Charles Lick, MD, medical director, Allina Health Emergency Medical Services.